Rafajel29/IDD-Fa18-Lab1/README.md

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**

 The analogWrite() function writes a analog value which can be seen as a PWM wave to a pin.
-The digitalWrite() pin writes either High or Low to an output pin which is basicaly either 5V or GND.
-So the digitalwrite can be used to turn on and of an LED where as the analogwrite can be used to fade an LED by usinng PWM.
+The digitalWrite() pin writes either High or Low to an output pin which is basically either 5V or GND.
+So the digitalwrite can be used to turn on and of an LED whereas the analogwrite can be used to fade an LED by using PWM.

 ## Part F. FRANKENLIGHT!!!